By Dr. Mercola

 ✓ Time of day

-If your circumstances don't allow you to access the sun or a safe tanning bed, then you really only have one option if you want to raise your vitamin D, and that is to take a vitamin D supplement.
+If your circumstances don't allow you to access the sun, then you really only have one option if you want to raise your vitamin D, and that is to take a vitamin D supplement.
 As a general guideline, research by GrassrootsHealth suggests that adults need about 8,000 IUs per day to achieve a serum level of 40 ng/ml.
 If you do opt for a vitamin D supplement, please remember that you also need to boost your intake of vitamin K2 through food and/or a supplement.
 If you're getting your vitamin D from the sun, this is not as critical, although you'd be wise to make sure you're getting sufficient amounts of vitamin K2 from your diet either way.

 Get Your Vitamin D Levels Tested with the D*Action Project